 On a final note, Everything in Shanghai is more expensive.

 So today we woke up at 8:30, Mrs. Wang cooked us a fantastic breakfast (sooooooo good), and Matt and I went off to meet up with Ross and ZhuYue to go to TianZiFang briefly.
 It’s basically a maze of a shopping center, and we went into a few different shops with some art.
 Some were interesting, a lot were western abstract, a lot were really weird.
 None were as good as the embroidery though (although the picture of the pig staring down a little girl with a frying pan was pretty funny).
 We also went to a perfume shop (ZhuYue’s idea) and it was then I understood why I generally don’t like women’s perfumes.
 Y’all think the weirdest fragrances are attractive.
 My top 3 “favorite” ones were 3) dirt (and could be mixed with grass if you want to remind your man of yard work) 2) Gin and Tonic (cause nothing says sexy like smelling as though your drunk) and 1) fuzzy navel.
 I don’t care if this is actually a fruit, nothing should ever be named fuzzy navel, especially a smell.
 Ever.
-But they also had really good ones like waffle cone and chocolate chip cookies (and for the female readers that want to woo me when I return state side, [and according to my statistics that would be … 0?
-Machine must be broken, going to round that to 20] wearing a perfume that smells like a delicious food will have me [or any man you want] in a heartbeat).
+But they also had really good ones like waffle cone and chocolate chip cookies (and for the female readers that want to woo me when I return state side, wearing a perfume that smells like a delicious food will have me in a heartbeat).
 We then went to a coffee shop where they had BAGELS AND CREAM CHEESE (Gasp!) sadly, since we were about to have lunch at Matt’s place, we couldn’t get it (WHY GOD?!) and then to add to that the tea I ordered was awful.
 How does China screw up tea?
 Whatever, anyway we went back to the metro, said goodbye to ZhuYue (though I got her number cause I’ll be back in Shanghai before I leave for Taiwan, so later you should hear about her TOEFL results), and then went to Matt’s house for Lunch.

 We arrived, and Ross and I gave our presents of thanks to the Wang’s (remember that wine from the first blog?
 No?
 Well you’re stupid 99-100% of my readers.
 Get on my level).
 We had a mostly Kosher Chinese meal, because Ross is Jewish, which was mainly a lot of seafood and veggies.
 It was super good as normal, and then we got to see the super famous Chen HongYing Embroidery that the Wang’s bought.
 Just fantastic.
 I’m going to try to find a picture posting website tonight that isn’t blocked by China so y’all can see (no promises).
 Then Ross and I said our goodbyes and now we’re on a bullet train (that left an hour late).
 And that’s my super awesome Shanghai adventure.
 And here are your brain teasers: